Srikanth817/Tomcatv2/README.md

 Right now it just takes 200 measurements, writes them to telem.txt, and streams the data over UDP port 5007 on 127.0.0.1

+The following pins need to be connected: SCL, SDA, 3.3V, GND, and DRDY.
+DRDY should be connected to GPIO 48, which is header pin 15.

 ## Troubleshooting

-*If you are getting IMU read errors, make sure the IMU is on and all the pins are connected.
-It needs SCL,SDA,GND, 3.3V, and DRDY connected to header pin 15 (GPIO 48).
+*If you are getting IMU read errors, make sure the IMU is on and all the I2C and power pins are connected correctly.

+*If the program runs but there is no telemety output and no terminal output, make sure the DRDY pin is connected to header pin 15.

 *If you get GPIO read errors, make sure GPIO pin 48 is exported.
 If folder /sys/class/gpio/gpio48 doesn't exist, then the pin is not exported, and you can export it with:
 ```